zhuje/plugins/README.md

 The instructions are for the `Table` plugin, replace the name accordingly.

+1. Install Cue deps with `go run ./scripts/get-schemas-deps/get-schemas-deps.go`
-1. Start development server of the plugin: `cd Table; npm run dev`
+2. Start development server of the plugin: `cd Table; npm run dev`
-2. Update the Perses configuration `config.yaml` to use development server for this plugin:
+3. Update the Perses configuration `config.yaml` to use development server for this plugin:
    ```yaml
    plugin:
      dev_environment: